JRMfer/Project/REPORT.md

   - Function to find the relevant dataset for the datamap (findValuesMap)
-    - loop over array of transfers, returns object with an array for all the total transfer fee values for the color scale (quantile) and one for the transfers satisfying the condtions given by user (dropdown or onclick events).
+    - loop over array of transfers, returns object with an array for all the total transfer fee values for the color scale (quantile) and adds object of countries with the "correct" values.

   - Function for on click events
     - updates line chart, bar chart and sunburst.
 Also sets dropdown to new country